Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 	#.
 Launch your :term:`Particl Desktop` client and make sure you have PART coins in your :guilabel:`public` balance.

 That's all.
-Staking is working as long as your :term:`node` is online.
+Staking is working as long as your :term:`node <Node>` is online.

 **Password protected client**